ManailaRobert/Pizzeria-App/README.md

 2. Database (its unavailable)

 ## Used technologies
-- I have used Entity Framework for the conection between the Data base and the main deskstop app.
+- Entity Framework for the conection between the Data base and the main deskstop app.
-- For interface it uses WPF .
+- WPF for the interface.

+(#3 Big Project made)